Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Applications

-To evaluate this result, we examine cell types $19$ and $30$ using two-dimensional t-SNE visualization across a wide range of perplexity values (perplexity is the key hyperparameter of t-SNE).
-The t-SNE plots (Figure~\ref{figure:tSNE-hydra}) show that the two cell types are always direct neighbors of each other.
 We confirm this result by hierarchical clustering: the two cell types share similar gene expression patterns and are barely distinguishable in the first 40 principal components (Figure~\ref{fig:hydra_heatmap}, left panel).
 As a control, we apply hierarchical clustering to distinguishing cell type 16 (``i\_neuron\_en3": neuronal cells of the interstitial lineage), whose number of cells is closest to that of cell type 19, from cell type 30.
 The result shows that, unlike cell types 19 and 30, cell types 16 and 30 are well separated (Figure~\ref{fig:hydra_heatmap}, right panel).
 Together, these evidence verifies the similarity of cell types 19 and 30, suggesting that ITCA can serve as a useful tool for identifying similar cell types and refining cell type annotations.